Canon G7 X Mark II vs Olympus E-M5 II

-The Canon PowerShot G7 X Mark II and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in February 2016 and February 2015.
+The Canon PowerShot G7 X Mark II and the Olympus OM-D E-M5 Mark II are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2015.
 The G7X Mark II is a fixed lens compact, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (E-M5 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Canon G7 X Mark II vs Olympus E-M5 II